 Several years ago I was working at a job I didn’t enjoy anymore.
 My life was miserable as I had social anxiety and panic attacks.
 I also often got sick and had doctor’s appointments almost every month (being 22 years old and having no chronic diseases).
 Each new day brought nothing but suffering.
 Then once, during a workday (as my job was related to reading a lot of information and some of it was brand new to me) I came across such term as the Eightfold Path which is a Buddhist concept.
 Needless to say, I knew nothing about Buddhism back then, but having read about the Eightfold Path and the core beliefs of Buddhism, I felt that I was finally getting answers to the questions no one could give me answers to before, and moreover, I finally felt that there were people in this world who felt and thought just the way I felt and thought.

-So, what did Buddhism teach me?
+So, what did Buddhism teach me and what does it have to do with stress relief?
 First of all, according to the Four Noble Truths, the core of Buddhism, life is suffering.
 As an empath, I was very aware of it at that time.
-Instead of telling me that life was all rainbows and unicorns, like people around me were doing, Buddhism saw things the way I saw them and as they were.
+Instead of telling me that life was all rainbows and unicorns, like people around me were doing (even though they were unhappy), Buddhism saw things the way I saw them and as they were.
 Also, Buddhism taught me that suffering comes from attachment and desires.
 I couldn’t agree more.
 I had so many cravings!
 There were few material things I didn’t want to own.
 I was rushing through life, taking extra work just to buy things I didn’t need to impress people I didn’t like.
 Then I learned that suffering ends when there’s no attachment and desires.
 Again, I couldn’t agree more, but it was hard to imagine that one day I would desire less.
-However, I read about the Eightfold Path, which is supposed to help people reach enlightenment or well, at least to reduce stress and suffering would be enough for me.
+However, I read about the Eightfold Path, which is supposed to help people reach enlightenment or well, at least to relieve stress and reduce suffering would be enough for me.
 So, I decided to try following it.

 The Eightfold Path consists of the right view, right intentions, right speech, right action, right livelihood, right effort, right concentration, and right mindfulness.

 The right view is about understanding life and accepting it as it is.
 I already knew that we face consequences for all our actions and thoughts – that is called Karma.
 What I still had to learn was seeing things and situations without any illusions.
-According to a famous Russian psychiatrist, Andrey Kurpatov, we can’t understand other people even though we may think that we understand them perfectly, because everyone has their own mindset formed in line with some particular background, so we are just unable to put ourselves in another person’s shoes.
+It turned out that one of the underlying reasons for my social anxiety were my illusions related to other people.
+I had difficulty understanding other people’s motives and trusting their words, so I often turned to overthinking but it didn’t help me understand people better, it created even more trouble.
+Then I learned something that helped me with the right view: according to a famous Russian psychiatrist, Andrey Kurpatov, we can’t understand other people even though we may think that we understand them perfectly, because everyone has their own mindset formed in line with some particular background, so we are just unable to put ourselves in another person’s shoes.
+So, I figured out that my social anxiety was actually my own mind judging me and not other people hating me.

 The rightful intentions mean eliminating destructive thoughts which cause bad intentions.
 Positive thoughts as well as positive words and actions do not only increase your happiness but also generate positive Karma.
 The aim of the rightful intentions is to substitute negative intentions such as harmfulness, ill-willed intentions, and intentions led by desire with positive ones such as harmlessness, good-willed intentions, and renunciation (meaning that you let go of attachments and desires).
 What I learned in regard to rightful intentions was: “Don’t get upset with people or situations because both are powerless without your reaction.”
 Accept the reality as is and don’t let negative thoughts occupy your mind.